itaybe6/Corona-Project/README.md

 we are currently registering a manager with the ID 123456789

-and a teachers with the ID 120-125
+teachers with the ID 120-125

-and a students with the ID 220-222
+students with the ID 220-222